Ukraine's Zelenskyy visits Pennsylvania ammunition plant to thank workers and ask for more

 The Scranton plant is one of the few facilities in the country to manufacture 155 mm artillery shells and has increased production over the past year.
 Ukraine has already received more than 3 million of them from the U.S.

+Zelenskyy said he expressed his gratitude to all the employees at the plant.

+“It is in places like this where you can truly feel that the democratic world can prevail,” he wrote on X. “Thanks to people like these — in Ukraine, in America, and in all partner countries — who work tirelessly to ensure that life is protected.”

-Zelenskyy’s visit kicked off a busy week in the United States as he works tirelessly to shore up support for Ukraine in the war.
+Zelenskyy’s visit kicked off a busy week in the United States.
 He will speak at the U.N.
-General Assembly annual gathering in New York on Tuesday and Wednesday and then travel to Washington for talks on Thursday with President Joe Biden and Vice President Kamala Harris.
+General Assembly annual gathering in New York on Tuesday and Wednesday and then travel to Washington for talks on Thursday with President Joe Biden and Vice President Kamala Harris, as he seeks to shore up support for Ukraine.

 The area around the ammunition plant had been sealed off since Sunday morning, with municipal garbage trucks positioned across several roadblocks and a very heavy presence of city, regional and state police, including troopers on horseback.